What Is Transcranial Magnetic Stimulation? (TMS)

 What are the side effects of TMS Therapy?

 TMS is well tolerated and associated with few side effects.
 The most common side effect is experiencing headaches after the first two or three treatments.
 This is because the brain is not used to experiencing targeted magnetic pulses.
-After the first week of treatment, however, the vast majority of patients stop experiencing headaches over the course of treatment.
+After the first week of treatment, however, the vast majority of patients stop experiencing headaches.

 “Unlike traditional medication, TMS will not cause side effects like gastrointestinal upset, dry mouth, sexual dysfunction, weight gain, or sedation.”